tymoreau/klusta_process_manager/README.md

 Install
 -------

-1) Get source from DropBox: copy-paste zip file, unzip
+1) Get source from DropBox: copy-paste zip file, unzip  OR from Github

 2) In a terminal, in the application's folder (where there is a setup.py file):
 > python setup.py install

 3) The install should have created a folder "processManager" in your home.
-Inside, you'll find a file userConfig.py where you can change default parameter.
+Inside, you'll find a file **userConfig.py** where you can **change default parameters**.

+In this folder, the application is also going to save data in small .db or .save files.
+If you encounter bugs, you can try to delete those files and restart the application.
+For now, a database (.db) is created for a given path_to_data and path_to_back_up.
+An experimentListServer.save is created if you close the app while processing experiments and the server.

 To launch